 These tests are considered screening tests.
 They are done to determine whether the clotting system is normal.
 If one of these tests reveals an abnormality, additional tests are usually needed to identify the cause.

-Other blood tests may be needed to confirm bleeding caused by HIV infection or hepatitis.
+Other blood tests may be needed to confirm bleeding caused by HIV infection or hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
+(See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
+Hepatitis is common throughout the world.
+Hepatitis can be Acute (short-lived) read more .
 A bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more may be needed if doctors suspect a bone marrow disorder.

 Imaging tests are often done to detect internal bleeding in people with bleeding disorders.
-For example, computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) of the head should be done in people with severe headaches, head injuries, or impairment of consciousness.
+For example, computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) of the head should be done in people with severe headaches, head injuries, or impairment of consciousness.
 Abdominal CT is done in people with abdominal pain.

 Treatment of Bruising and Bleeding